Prehistoric Asia: North Asia

 Above China is North Asia, in which Siberia, and Russian Far East are extensive geographical regions which has been part of Russia since the seventeenth century.

 At the southwestern edge of North Asia is Caucasus.
 It is a region at the border of Europe and Asia, situated between the Black and the Caspian seas.
 Caucasus is home to the Caucasus Mountains, which contain Europe's highest mountain, Mount Elbrus.
 The southern part of the Caucasus consists of independent sovereign states, whereas the northern parts are under the jurisdiction of the Russian Federation.

+Evidence from full genomic studies suggests that the first people in the Americas diverged from Ancient East Asians about 36,000 years ago and expanded northwards into Siberia, where they encountered and interacted with a different Paleolithic Siberian population (known as Ancient North Eurasians), giving rise to both Paleosiberian peoples and Ancient Native Americans, which later migrated towards the Beringian region, became isolated from other populations, and subsequently populated the Americas.

 The Armenian Highland, in Prehistoric Armenia, shows traces of settlement from the Neolithic era.
 The Shulaveri-Shomu culture of the central Transcaucasus region is one of the earliest known prehistoric culture in the area, carbon-dated to roughly 6000–4000 BC.
 Another early culture in the area is the Kura-Araxes culture, assigned to the period of ca. 3300–2000 BC, succeeded by the Georgian Trialeti culture (ca. 3000–1500 BC).

 The prehistory of Georgia is the period between the first human habitation of the territory of modern-day nation of Georgia and the time when Assyrian and Urartian, and more firmly, the Classical accounts, brought the proto-Georgian tribes into the scope of recorded history.